vharnathka/cse15l-lab-reports/labreport2.md

     return sum / (index);
   }
 ```
+This solution creates a new `int` variable called index.
+Now whenever a number that is **not** the lowest number is added to the sum, the index is incremented by 1.
+So the final sum is divided by the corrext number to result in the correct `averageWithoutLowest` in the case of multiple lowest numbers.

 ## Part 3: What I Have Learnt
 I learnt how to set up a web server and how to write basic code so that changes to the URL are reflected on the actual page.
 I learnt about the parts of an URL, i.e the path and the query, and how use my knowledge in Java to  potentially create more complex servers or websites.